 We experiment with translations from English to Chinese and German, and from Chinese and German to English.
-The original English, Chinese, and German model inputs serve as baselines for our simulations.
-Our main goal is to evaluate the consistency between the model's responses on these baselines and the model's responses on a model-internally generated translation, always comparing the source language baseline to the translation from source to target.
+The original English, Chinese, and German tasks serve as baselines for our simulations.
+Our main goal is to evaluate the consistency between the model's responses on these baselines and the model's responses on a model-internally generated translation, always comparing the source language to the translation from source to target.

-\paragraph{Translations procedure and notation.} We generate model-internal (zero-shot) translations of both input data and instructions.
-The translation instructions, written by native speakers (see \cref{app:translation_instructions}), are always given in the source language.
+\paragraph{Translation procedure and notation.} We generate model-internal (zero-shot) translations of both input data and instructions.
+The translation instructions (see \cref{app:translation_instructions}), written by native speakers, are always given in the source language.
 For the task instructions, the model translates the instruction prefix (e.g.\ \textit{Do the following sentences have the same meaning?}), the word for sentence (e.g.\ \textit{sentence}), and the instruction suffix (e.g.\ \textit{Please answer with ``yes'' or ``no''.}) in separate requests, and we recompose these translations to an instruction in the target language (see \cref{app:instructions}).
 For the input data, the model translates each sentence per input sentence pair in a separate request.

 In what follows, we will denote the instruction of a task $T$ with $I$ and the input to which it is applied with $X$.
-We annotate the language in which either of those is given with a subscript, which also indicates whether or not it is a model translation from another language.
+We annotate the language in which either of those is given with a subscript, which also indicates whether it is a model translation from another language.
 Thus, $T_{en}$ refers to the scenario in which both the instruction and the input are given in English, using the original benchmark data, while $T_{en\rightarrow de}$ denotes the model's translation of instruction and input sentences from English to German.
-Further, $I_{en\rightarrow de}$ indicates an instruction in German, translated from English by the model, and $I_{en} / X_{en\rightarrow de}$ denotes the scenario in which the original English instruction is used, but the input data is German translated from English by the model.
+Following the same principle, $I_{en\rightarrow de}$ and $X_{en\rightarrow de}$ indicate instructions and input, respectively, that the model has translated from English to German.